Prof Kim Mulholland

 Kim’s main research focus is vaccines, and he is considered an authority in his field.
 He has been a member of the WHO SAGE (Scientific Advisory Group of Experts) on immunization since 2020.

 Kim has been a Senior Principal Research Fellow at MCRI since 2003 and leads the New Vaccines Research Group.
 He established leading pneumococcal microbiology and immunology laboratories at the Murdoch Children's Research Institute (MCRI), Melbourne, along with major field research programs in Vietnam, Fiji, Indonesia and Mongolia.
-He is Co-Director of Global Health at MCRI.
+He is the Co-Director of Global Health at MCRI.

 A major area of work currently is 3 Covid Vaccine clinical trials being conducted in Australia, Indonesia and Mongolia.